Spermaceti: Properties

 Spermaceti is taken from the spermaceti organ (yellow) and junk (orange) within the sperm whale's head.

 Raw spermaceti is liquid within the head of the sperm whale, and is said to have a smell similar to raw milk.
 It is composed mostly of wax esters (chiefly cetyl palmitate) and a smaller proportion of triglycerides.
-Unlike other toothed whales, most of the carbon chains in the wax esters are relatively long (C10\sC22).
+Unlike in other toothed whales, most of the carbon chains in the wax esters are relatively long (C10\sC22).
 The blubber oil of the whale is about 66% wax.
 When it cools to 30 °C or below, the waxes begin to solidify.
 The speed of sound in spermaceti is 2,684 m/s (at 40 kHz, 36 °C), making it nearly twice as good a conductor of sounds as the oil in a dolphin's melon.

 Spermaceti is insoluble in water, very slightly soluble in cold ethanol, but easily dissolved in ether, chloroform, carbon disulfide, and boiling ethanol.
 Spermaceti consists principally of cetyl palmitate (the ester of cetyl alcohol and palmitic acid), C15H31COOC16H33.
 Simple triglycerides are seen as well.

 A botanical alternative to spermaceti is a derivative of jojoba oil, jojoba esters, C19H41COOC20H41, a solid wax, which is chemically and physically very similar to spermaceti and may be used in many of the same applications.